garbados/pouchdb-orbit/README.md

 ## Usage

-The plugin adds three methods to instances of PouchDB:
+The plugin adds some methods and properties to each PouchDB instance:

-* `db.load(orbit, hash)`: Given an OrbitDB instance, the plugin creates a docstore that it matches against the PouchDB's changes feed.
-The returned promise resolves once both datastructures have been synced.
-* `db.join(hash)`: After a database has already been associated with an OrbitDB instance by calling `.load(orbit)`, you can sync with other hashes by calling this method.
-It returns a promise that resolves once the local datastructures, the PouchDB database and the OrbitDB docstore, have caught up to it.
-* `db.toHash()`: Returns a promise that resolves to the hash address of this database.
-Share this hash with others, and they can pass it to `.load(orbit, hash)` or `.join(hash)`.
+- `#load(orbit, [address]) -> Promise`

+Creates an OrbitDB store and registers event listeners with it and the PouchDB changes feed in order to both stores synchronized with each other.
+Returns a promise that resolves once the the OrbitDB store is ready for querying.

+- `#sync(address)`

+Retrieves entries from the given OrbitDB address and merges them locally, adding them to PouchDB.
+Returns a promise that resolves once all the documents have been processed.

+- `#address`

+Getter for the OrbitDB address (`{ root, path }`) for this database.

+- `#key`

+Getter for the keypair for this OrbitDB instance.

 ## License